drekka/Locus/README.md

 }
 ```

-As you can see the API can take setting keys as either `String` values or `RawRepresentable` string values.
-You'll also notice that the example `server.url` setting does not have a default value.
-That's because settings which have defaults loaded from `Setting.bundle` preferences don't need to specify a default when registering.
-Lots more on registering settings below.
+You'll notice that `server.url` in the above example does not have a default value.
+That's is because in our example, `server.url` is using a default value sourced from the app's `Settings.bundle`.
+Only keys set by the `userDefaults(...)` function and which have default values in the `Settings.bundle` can skip setting a default here. _Lots more on registering settings below._

-## Step 2: Add loaders to set default values
+## Step 2: Read in default values

-After registering settings in the container you *may* want to update their default values using one or more sources such as `Settings.bundle` files, remote configuration files, etc via types that implement `DefaultValueSource` like this:
+After registering settings in the container you *may* want to update their default values using one or more sources such as `Settings.bundle` files or files stored on a remote server.
+This is done via types that implement `DefaultValueSource` and typically you would call them like this:

 ```swift
 let settingsBundle = SettingsBundleDefaultValueSource()